cztomczak/cefpython/api/Browser.md

 | startLine=1 | int |
 | __Return__ | void |

 Execute a string of JavaScript code in this frame.
-The `sciptURL` parameter is the URL where the script in question can be found, if any.
+The `scriptURL` parameter is the URL where the script in question can be found, if any.
 The renderer may request this URL to show the developer the source of the error.
 The `startLine` parameter is the base line number to use for error reporting.

 This function executes asynchronously so there is no way to get the returned value.